the-overdriven/mw-enhanced/README.md

 ## How to install animations (i.e. xbase_anim.1st.kf)?
 Copy to Meshes.
 Some require [LizTail Animation Kit](https://www.nexusmods.com/morrowind/mods/43606/)

-## How to show 1-st person swimming annimation?
+## How to show 1-st person swimming animation?
 Install [MCAR](https://www.nexusmods.com/morrowind/mods/48628)

 ## How to add custom music to the game?